dcuevas5/Module-5/Module 5.1/OWASP-Project-Python/OWASP-Project-Python/10-logging-and-monitoring/notes.md

+﻿# 10 â€” Logging and Monitoring

+## Vulnerability
+No logging or logging secrets; no detection.

+## Fix applied
-Implement logging, monitoring, and alerting for detection.
-OWASP references.
+- Implement proper logging, avoid secrets, set levels and alerts.

+## References
+- OWASP Logging and Monitoring guidance.